psycon/go-reloaded/docs/ANALYSIS.md

 **Expected Output:**
 ```
-the WORD was then Followed by another transformation and 255 things.
+the WORD was Then followed by another transformation and 255 things.
 ```

 **Covers:** Multiple different modifiers, hex at end